Frequently Asked Questions (FAQs)

-- Students apply to one or more Biological Sciences programs after completion of a minimum of 4.0 full credits, including 1.0 credit in Biology (excluding BIOA11), 1.0 credit in Chemistry, and 0.5 credit in Mathematics (excluding MATA02H3) or Statistics and with a cumulative grade point average (CGPA) of at least 2.0 (for Specialist programs) or 1.85 (for Major programs).
+- Students apply to one or more Biological Sciences programs after completion of a minimum of 4.0 full credits, including 1.0 credit in Biology (excluding BIOA11), 1.0 credit in Chemistry, and 0.5 credit in Mathematics (excluding MATA02H3) or Statistics and with a cumulative grade point average (CGPA) of at least 2.0 (for Specialist programs) or based on academic performance (for Major programs).

 - For Biology Minor program, students can add the Subject POSt any time.